learn-co-curriculum/wsl-setup/README.md

          ```
     - Note that for the Hack font to be usable, you have to downlload it.
 You can check it out [here](https://sourcefoundry.org/hack/).

+5. Update your .learn-config
+    - Travel to your Linux home directory by typing `cd`, you can change your .learn-config by typing:

+    ```
+    nano .learn-config
+    ```

+    - and customizing where you want the ```learn open``` command to save labs, and setting your editor to VSCode.
+Here's what it should look like:

+    ```
+    ---
+    :learn_directory: "/mnt/c/users/<your username>/dev/flatiron/labs"
+    :editor: code
+    ```

+    - You save a file you have modified in `nano` by following the directions at the bottom of the screen: click `Ctrl`+`X` and then `Enter` to save your changes.

+    - If you feel uncomfortable with these commands, check out the basic Linux commands link below in the resources.

 ## Important Knowledge: Basic Use